kleenkanteen/about-me-in-5-minutes/README.md

 "What makes a winning team, "Many U.S. sports fans agree that the greatest victory in this country’s history was when a group of unknown college kids, led by head coach Herb Brooks, stunned the Soviets 4-3 in the 1980 Winter Olympics and went on to win the gold medal in ice hockey.
 When asked how he assembled the team, as well as his University of Minnesota hockey teams (Brooks had taken Minnesota from a perpetual doormat to winning three Division 1 National Championships in 7 years), Brooks responded, “The key to my recruiting was that I looked for people first, athletes second.
 I wanted people with sound value systems because you cannot buy values.
 You are only as good as your values.
 I learned early on that you do not put greatness into people…but somehow try to pull it out.” - [https://www.collaborativefund.com/blog/the-locker-room](https://www.collaborativefund.com/blog/the-locker-room)

 My first about me was a long 20 minute read.
 This one should be just 5 minutes.
-The bulk written in 3 sittings over 3 days, and then 4 times later I edited a bit.
+The bulk written in 3 sittings over 3 days, and then quite a number times later I edited a bit.
 I had another draft that was made over a couple weeks in several sittings and 2x longer but this one is more concise thankfully.
 Writing is an art of iteration, there's always something to cut.
 Hope you found this interesting.